yusukebe/kitajs-html/README.md

 Async components are supported.
 When any child or sub child of a component tree is a promise, the whole tree will return a promise of the html string.

-If no async components are found, the result will be simply a string.
+If no async components are found, the result will be simply a string, and you can safely cast it into a string.

 ```jsx
 async function Async() {